TeseoLou/codoku/README.md

 This overhaul brought consistency and visual cohesion to how feedback is presented, ensuring that players remain immersed in the game environment while still receiving clear, accessible notifications.

-#### **4.5.1.c ⌫ "Clear" Button Enhancement**
+#### **4.5.1.c ⌫ 'Clear' Button Enhancement**
-The original “X” icon used for clearing a selected Sudoku cell was ambiguous.
+The original 'X' icon used for clearing a selected Sudoku cell was ambiguous.
 Users, especially those less familiar with interface conventions, might confuse it with a close or cancel action.
 This ambiguity posed a usability and accessibility challenge, particularly for users relying on screen readers or cognitive clarity.

 To improve clarity and inclusivity, the following changes were made:
 - Replaced the icon with a different button reading “⌫”.